 - 2.2.3.1 Subdivision Review Staff.
-The subdivision review staff shall recommend to the Plan- ning Commission the approval, approval with conditions or disapproval of the appli- cation and shall include all department/agency comments received. - 2.2.3.2 Planning Commission.
+The subdivision review staff shall recommend to the Planning Commission the approval, approval with conditions or disapproval of the application and shall include all department/agency comments received. - 2.2.3.2 Planning Commission.
 Within 60 days after submission of the Preliminary Plat, the Planning Commission shall review the plat and indicate its approval, disapproval, or approval subject to modifications.
-If a plat is disapproved, reasons for such disapprov- al shall be stated in writing.
+If a plat is disapproved, reasons for such disapproval shall be stated in writing.
 If approved, subject to modifications, the nature of the required modifications shall be indicated.
 The Planning Commission may, prior to the close of the public meeting, hold the matter under advisement or defer a decision until the next regular meeting.
-Substantial changes made to the plat after review by the subdivision review staff shall be cause for the Planning Commission to defer a decision pending review of a revised plat and constitute resubmission restart of the 60 day review period.

-- 2.2.3.3 Revised Plat.
+Substantial changes made to the plat after review by the subdivision review staff shall cause the Planning Commission to defer a decision pending review of a revised plat and constitute resubmission restart of the 60 day review period. - 2.2.3.3 Revised Plat.
 If changes or modifications are required by the Planning Commission, the subdivider/developer shall submit a revised Preliminary Plat which clearly depicts the required changes no less than 30 days prior to the Planning Commission meeting at which it is to be considered. - 2.2.3.4 Failure To Take Action.
-Failure of the Planning Commission to act on the Preliminary Plat within 60 days shall be deemed approval of this plat, provided, however, that the applicant, with the Commission's approval, may waive this requirement and consent to the extension of such period.
+Failure of the Planning Commission to act on the Preliminary Plat within 60 days shall be deemed approval of this plat.